David Villar Player Props: Giants vs. White Sox

 White Sox Pitching Rankings (2022)

+- The White Sox pitching staff ranked eighth in MLB last season with a collective nine strikeouts per nine innings.

-- The White Sox's 3.96 team ERA ranked 16th across all MLB pitching staffs.
+- The White Sox had the 16th-ranked team ERA among all MLB pitching staffs (3.96).

+- White Sox pitchers combined to allow 166 home runs (one per game), the ninth-fewest in the big leagues.

-- Cease (0-0) takes the mound for the White Sox to make his second start of the season.
+- The White Sox will look to Lynn (0-0) in his second start of the season.

-- The righty last pitched on Thursday against the Houston Astros, when he went 6 1/3 innings, allowing one earned run while giving up two hits.
+- The right-hander last pitched on Saturday against the Houston Astros, when he threw 5 2/3 innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.